COUNTERRORISM: Malayasian Jet Disappearance Still a Mystery UPDATE

 To view a video report from The Pentagon Channel, click here.

 Entry filed under: Aircraft, Asia-Pacific, Counter Terrorism, Homeland Security, National Security and Defense, Naval Warfare, News Developments, Photos, Technology.
-Tags: aerospace, air disasters, China, counter terrorism, Defense, Homeland Security, Malaysia, Malaysia Airlines plane missing, Navy.
+Tags: aerospace, air disasters, China, counter terrorism, Homeland Security, Malaysia, Malaysia Airlines plane missing, Navy, Topics.